MarcinStarz/etch-a-sketch/README.md

 # Etch-a-sketch project
 It's my another project for learning purposes.
 You can pick a color, change canvas size and draw!
+The Etch-a-sketch works only on desktop.

 # LIVE DEMO:
 https://marcinstarz.github.io/etch-a-sketch/